 Job or fellowship applications: include a description of the job or fellowship, and what they are looking for in a letter.
 Often a job or scholarship application will offer specific guidelines.
 If they don’t, provide a quick description to your letter writers.

 Try to send everything in one package, well organized.
-We letter writers are absent minded, and will lose the multiple pieces if you do not collate them for us.
+We letter writers are absent minded, and will probably lose the multiple pieces if you do not collate them for us.

 Most grad school applications are online nowadays.
 This is less convenient than it sounds, since every school has a different custom form.
 Please fill out the maximum amount of information about your recommender that you can (including contact info) so that your recommender doesn’t have to complete the same info 13 times.
 This process takes a faculty member hours and hours.